wangruinju/type-theme/_posts/2017-11-27-data-structure.md

 **Estimated time: one month**

 This is a fatastic book about Python data structure.
-I highly recommended for programming beginners.
-I would like to repeat the codes in the book and have a better understanding of each algorithm like sorting in the array or various transverse methods in the tree.
+I highly recommended it for programming beginners.
+If you learn some data structures in the first time like me, I suggest you to repeat the codes in the book and have a better understanding of each algorithm like sorting in the array or various transverse methods in the tree.

 # [Leetcode](leetcode.com)